 For a list of national and local social work job posting sites and resources click here.

-In addition, employers are encouraged to utilize employer resources offered by the WSU Career Services.
+Employers are encouraged to utilize additional employer resources offered by the WSU Career Services.
 Career Services will assist employers in maximizing their opportunity to connect with Wayne State students and alumni who are seeking professional employment opportunities.
-Register with the Wayne State University Career Service Office.
-For further information, contact Padmaja Rao, Assistant Director at firstname.lastname@example.org or call 313-577-3390.
+Register with the Wayne State University Career Services.
+Connect with Career Services on Handshake or for further information, contact Susan Crowley at firstname.lastname@example.org. or call 313-577-3390.

 Resources for job seekers

-WSU students and alumni are encouraged to utilize the services of the WSU Career Services office (1001 Faculty Administration Bldg., 656 Reuther Mall, Detroit, MI 48202, 313-577-3390).
-Career Services offers access to a job networking website, mock-interviews, a self-guided interactive career course, seminars, career readiness guides, gently used business attire and more!
+WSU students and alumni are encouraged to utilize the services and resources at the WSU Career Services office (1001 Faculty Administration Bldg., 656 Reuther Mall, Detroit, MI 48202, 313-577-3390).
+Career Services offers access to career counseling, a job networking website, mock interviews, a self-guided interactive career course, an AI interviewing and resume writing platform, workshops, career readiness guides, career competency development, DEI career resources, and more!

-Students and alumni are urged to register with Handshake, the WSU Career Services career social networking platform for job and internship opportunities, on- and off-campus.
+Students and alumni are urged to register on Handshake, Career Services' professional social networking platform for paid on and off-campus jobs (including internships), professional development and networking events, job fairs, and more.

 The School of Social Work regularly holds professional development workshops for students and alumni on resume writing, interviewing, job searches, dressing for success, career opportunities and Social Work licensing.
 Below you will find information on previously held events.
 For information on upcoming events visit the WSU Event Calendar or contact the Social Work Office of Admissions and Student Services at email@example.com or 313-577-4409 for details.